1 in 5 students in our schools are affected by a learning or processing difficulty which can limit their ability to access their education.

-We are a charitable trust that aims to identify and support young people who are struggling at school due to visual, auditory or learning processing difficulties.
+We are a charitable trust that delivers screening programs in schools to identify and support young people who are struggling with learning or processing difficulties like Irlen Syndrome, Auditory Processing Disorder and dyslexia.
 We work collaboratively with schools and other community groups to ensure that young people have the resources they need to reach their true potential at no cost to their families.

 Thank you so much for your support of young people with learning and processing difficulties!